Would you like to be part of exciting studies which will help shape the future of healthcare for older people?

 The studies have been subject to ethical scrutiny and conducted by trained professionals.
 It’s easy, non-demanding and fun!

 Participation in any study is entirely voluntary on each occasion, so by registering for our panel you are under no obligation to take part in a study.
 Our coordinator can then contact you when new studies arise.
-If you’d like any further information about registering for our panel or about our research studies, please contact Wendy Overton on 0121 204 4134; email email@example.com.
+If you’d like any further information about registering for the panel or research studies, please contact the Centre Administrator 0121 204 4134; email email@example.com.

 Volunteer in our current studies We are looking for volunteers to participate in the following studies: